Multi-Objective Hyperparameter Optimization in Machine Learning -- An Overview: Multi-objective optimization methods

 \section{Multi-objective optimization methods}

 This work in general and the following section in particular, focus on \textit{a posteriori} methods, i.e., those that return a set of configurations $\hat{\mathcal{P}}$ that tries to approximate the true Pareto set $\mathcal{P}$ as well as possible.
-We will also explore some \emph{a priori} methods, i.e., those that will only return one configuration depending on preferences set before optimization.
-Finally, we will discuss integration of user preferences to customize certain methods in Section~\ref{sssec:user_preferences}.
+Nevertheless, we will start by briefly discussing some \emph{a priori} methods, i.e., those that will only return one configuration depending on preferences set before optimization, as they are a benchmark and basis for various a posteriori methods.
 While a multitude of very specific methods for MOO exist across various domains, we try to mainly focus on those that are actually applied to MOHPO.
+Further methods can be found within the field of algorithm configuration, where multi-objective problems are also of interest~\citep{blot2016mo, zhang2013s}.